 As you can notice, today the MPC codes have become alphanumeric, so the modern observatories can be spotted in the final part of the MPC observatories list webpage.

 After the successful collaboration with JPL, the Grange Obs. has then become a start-up facility and a fundamental astronomy research center.

 In particular, contacts with JPL/Caltech increased for the development of a methodology for studying the AMS 02 ISS payload position and pointing accuracy problem.

-In the Astronomical Year 2009 an off-the-shelf refractor was purchased (a Vixen 'Petzval' or double-achromat f/5.7 astrograph of 140 mm diameter) mounted on the main instrument, joining the original 80 mm guidescope in 2015, the International Year of Light promoted by UNESCO, which kindly permitted Grange Obs. to use the logo in this website.
+In the Astronomical Year 2009 an off-the-shelf refractor was purchased (a Vixen 'Petzval' or double-achromat astrograph of 140 mm diameter) mounted on the main instrument, joining the original 80 mm guidescope in 2015, the International Year of Light promoted by UNESCO, which kindly permitted Grange Obs. to use their logos in this website.

 The Grange Obs. current instrumental layout is shown here below:

 The 140 mm astrograph is mainly used for pointing and guiding the 300 mm Newton telescope at f/3.3, performing photometric studies with Sloan SSDS/Gaia G band and Johnson BVR filters sets.